What is CockroachDB?

 Also, CockroachDB is not yet suitable for:

-- Use cases requiring SQL joins (the feature still needs optimization)
+- Complex SQL JOINS (the feature still needs optimization)

 How easy is it to install CockroachDB?